shermanloan/scejson-doc/doc/module-interestonly.md

 | :---: |   :---:  |
 | array of LoanCost objects | yes |

-For every object in the `Fees[]` and `ServiceCharges[]` array present in the request which has its `IsLoanCost` field set to `true` (and hence, is a borrower paid loan cost) and whose amount is greater than zero (except odd days interest fee types, as explained in the previous documentation of the `Fee` and `ServiceCharge` objects), there will be a corresponding `LoanCost` object.
+For every object in the `Fees[]` array present in the request which has its `IsLoanCost` field set to `true` (and hence, is a borrower paid loan cost) and whose amount is greater than zero (except odd days interest fee types, as explained in the previous documentation of the `Fee` object), there will be a corresponding `LoanCost` object.

 <details>
 <summary><b>LoanCost fields</b></summary>